knvsl/teapot-demo/README.md

 # teapot-demo
-A simple graphics demo using Three.js and dat.GUI for learning about lighting and shading.
-Tutorial to come...
+A simple graphics demo built with Three.js and dat.GUI

+View the project on Github Pages [HERE](https://k1mby.github.io/teapot-demo/)

 All skyboxes sourced from: http://www.custommapmakers.org/skyboxes.php

 ## Code Organization

-### GLSL
+### SHADERS
-This folder contains all the custom shaders.
-Many of the vertex/fragment shaders are very similar but are kept individual for learning purposes
+This folder contains all the shaders.

 ### JS

 `demo.js` This is the main demo where the scene is created and rendered.

 `settings.js` Contains all the settings & default values for the demo.
 This is the only place you would need to change any values directly.
 Default settings are inside the `defaults` object.

 `controllers.js` Contains all the code that sets up the dat.GUI controllers.
-Note: The initial shader and GUI displayed is Phong.

-`helpers.js` Helper functions that the dat.GUI controllers call like the reset button, switching the shaders etc. are all located here.
+`helpers.js` Helper functions that the dat.GUI controllers use are here

-`shaders.js` Contains all the code that sets up and loads the custom shaders.
+`shaders.js` Contains all the code that sets up and loads the shaders.
 Uniforms that are shared by the various shaders are declared at the top.

 ### IMG
 This folder contains a separate folder for each set of skybox images.
-Must follow naming conventions when adding new skyboxes.